Importing service catalog items

 - To update the whole service, select Overwrite.
 Select this option if you want to import all service metadata.

-The following illustration shows Overwrite existing service profiles? window.
+The following illustration shows the Overwrite existing service profiles? window.

 All services that use a workflow and questionnaire generated from the reimported SRD are updated.
 They get a new Pending revision with the updated workflow and questionnaire.

 Reimported services might have multiple revisions.
-The following revisions are used for import:
+The following revisions are used to determine which metadata to import:

-- If a service has no published revision, the metadata from the latest Pending revision is imported.
+- If a service has no published revision, the metadata from the most recently modified revision is imported.